Medicaid Eligibility Calculator | Check If You Qualify

 Household size must be between 1 and 8.

-Medicaid income limits for 2025 vary by state, marital status, program type (Nursing Home, Home and Community Based Services, or Regular Medicaid), and eligibility category, such as seniors, disabled individuals, adults, children, or pregnant women.
-Limits are often tied to the Federal Poverty Level (FPL) or Federal Benefit Rate (FBR).
-Below is a detailed guide to help you understand eligibility requirements.
+Medicaid income limits for 2026 vary by state, marital status, program type (Nursing Home, Home and Community Based Services, or Regular Medicaid), and eligibility category — such as seniors, disabled individuals, adults, children, or pregnant women.
+Limits are tied to the Federal Poverty Level (FPL) or Federal Benefit Rate (FBR).
+For a full state-by-state breakdown with program-specific details, visit our Medicaid income eligibility guide.

 Income Limits for Seniors and Disabled

 Income limits for seniors (65+) and disabled individuals depend on the Medicaid program and marital status.
-Most states use the FBR ($967/month single, $1,450/month couple in 2025) or a percentage of it.
-Some states have no hard limit for Nursing Home Medicaid, requiring excess income to go toward care costs.
+Most states use the FBR ($967/month single, $1,450/month couple in 2025) or a percentage of it as a baseline.
+For a detailed comparison of how Medicare and Medicaid differ for seniors, see our dedicated guide.
+Seniors on Social Security may also qualify for SNAP food assistance alongside Medicaid.

 • Institutional / Nursing Home Medicaid: Typically $2,901/month for singles and $5,802/month for couples (both applying) in most states.
-States like California, Hawaii, and Missouri have no hard limit, but income above $35–$72.80/month goes toward care costs, except for a Personal Needs Allowance ($30–$200/month).
+California, Hawaii, and Missouri have no hard income limit, but income above the Personal Needs Allowance ($30–$200/month) goes toward care costs.

 Income Limits for Other Groups

-Other eligibility categories use Modified Adjusted Gross Income (MAGI), based on FPL, for income calculations:
+Other eligibility categories use Modified Adjusted Gross Income (MAGI), based on FPL percentages.
+Use our FPL Calculator to find your exact percentage before applying.

 State-Specific Income Limits (All Eligibility Categories)

-The following table lists 2025 Medicaid income limits for all eligibility categories across all U.S. states and Washington, D.C.
-Limits are monthly unless noted, with Federal Poverty Level (FPL) percentages provided where applicable.
+The following table lists 2026 Medicaid income limits (monthly) for all eligibility categories across all U.S. states and Washington, D.C.
+Click on your state name to view the detailed state-specific guide.

-2025 Medicaid Income Limits for All Eligibility Categories (All States, Updated July 2025)
+2025 Medicaid Income Limits for All Eligibility Categories (All States)

 Alabama$2,901$5,802Not Expanded$2,608 (200% FPL)$2,608 (200% FPL)$235 (18% FPL)